vkbo/novelWriter/docs/source/usage_breakdown.rst

 .. _Pandoc: https://pandoc.org/
 .. _Open Document: https://en.wikipedia.org/wiki/OpenDocument

-The main features of novelWriter are listed in the :ref:`a_intro` section.
-Here, we go into some more details on how they are implemented.
+The main features of novelWriter are listed in the :ref:`a_intro` chapter.
+In this chapter, we go into some more details on how they are implemented.
 This is intended as an overview.
 Later on in this documentation, these features will be covered in more detail.

 .. _a_breakdown_design: